What is Graymail?

 You will also see three symbols to the right of the e-mail list that delete the message from graymail, deliver the message to your inbox or deliver the message to your inbox and Welcomelist the sender.
 There are also buttons at the top and bottom to mark all e-mails as any of the three.
 When your selection is complete, hit Submit.

 The Graymail section under General Configuration has five quick settings that can be changed for your Graymail.

 - The first option determines whether messages marked as spam are sent to Graymail (default) or directly to your inbox.

-- The second option allows the option to discard any e-mails that hit the e-mail's Blacklist.
-The default behavior is that blacklisted items get +100 to their SpamAssassin score and will show up in Graymail.
+- The second option allows the option to discard any e-mails that hit the e-mail's Blocklist.
+The default behavior is that Blocklisted items get +100 to their SpamAssassin score and will show up in Graymail.